 Strawberry Coconut Smoothie

-Ingredients: Not only does Em's blog, This Rawsome Vegan Diet, have a great name, but it has also come up with a delicious smoothie recipe.
-It comes down to frozen strawberries, banana, zucchini, a beet, and coconut milk that all have been blended until just right.
+Ingredients: Not only does Emily von Euw blog, This Rawsome Vegan Diet, have a great name, but it's also home to this delicious smoothie recipe.
+It comes down to frozen strawberries, banana, zucchini, a beet, and coconut milk that all have been blended until they're just right.

-Quick Tip: "If it's too thick for your blender to handle, add extra coconut milk or water," Em says.
+Quick Tip: "If it's too thick for your blender to handle, add extra coconut milk or water," von Euw says.
 "Adjust according to taste: You can add extra ingredients or some sweetener.
 I sprinkled chia seeds on top of mine for some texture and contrast."

 Rainbow Raw Pad Thai

-Quick Tip: "Top bowls with edamame (or tofu), green onion, hemp seeds, and sesame seeds," Angela says.
+Quick Tip: "Top bowls with edamame (or tofu), green onion, hemp seeds, and sesame seeds," Liddon says.

 Quick Tip: "Blend until no avocado chunks appear," Marina says.
 "Then add some poppy seeds, coconut flakes (unsweetened), and cinnamon."

-Quick Tip: "To make nori flakes, I just blend a nori sheet in a blender, but you can use store-bought flakes as well," Iosune says.
+Quick Tip: "To make nori flakes, I just blend a nori sheet in a blender, but you can use store-bought flakes as well," Robles says.
 "Any other dried seaweed is okay."

-Ingredients: The Simple Vegan Blog also shows how to create the popular seven-layer salad according to this routine, which includes romaine, corn, tomatoes, white onion, and chickpeas that have been tossed in a dressing of unsalted cashews, lemon juice, and maple syrup.
+Ingredients: The Simple Vegan Blog also has a seven-layer salad recipe which includes romaine lettuce, corn, tomatoes, white onion, and chickpeas that have been tossed in a dressing of unsalted cashews, lemon juice, and maple syrup.

-Quick Tip: "Top the salad with the dressing and some chopped chives," Iosune says.
+Quick Tip: "Top the salad with the dressing and some chopped chives," Robles says.
 "Serve immediately or refrigerate covered for a couple of hours."

 Cauliflower Mashed Potatoes

-Ingredients: According to this recipe from Laura Jane of The Rawtarian, all it takes to create mashed potatoes for the raw vegan diet is five minutes and a handful of ingredients.
+Ingredients: According to this recipe from Laura–Jane Koers of The Rawtarian, all it takes to create mashed potatoes for the raw vegan diet is five minutes and a handful of ingredients.
 Cauliflower, cashews, salt, garlic, and water are mixed together for this simple side.